intlabs/cannyos-application-archlinux-nginx/README.md

-## CannyOS ArchLinux with GTK3
+## CannyOS ArchLinux with NGINX

-This repository contains the *Dockerfile* and *associated files* for setting up a container with ArchLinux and GTK3 for CannyOS
+This repository contains the *Dockerfile* and *associated files* for setting up a container with ArchLinux and nginx for CannyOS

 ### Dependencies